titipata/pubmed_parser/README.md

 #### Parse Medline NML XML

-Medline NML XML has a different XML format than PubMed open access'.
+Medline NML XML has a different XML format than PubMed Open Access.
 You can use the function `parse_medline_xml` to parse that format.
 This function will return list of dictionaries, where each element contains: